kynex7510/3dbrew/content/FRDU:GetServerTimeDifference.md

 {{% ipc/request header="0x002E00c0" %}}
 {{% ipc/result %}}
-{{% ipc/param span=2 %}}u64, time difference in milliseconds{{% / %}}
+{{% ipc/param span=2 %}}u64, time difference in nanoseconds{{% / %}}
 {{% / %}}

 # Description

-Returns the difference between the server time gotten from the NASC login response and the system time when the friends module logged into friends services.
+Returns the difference (in nanoseconds) between the server time gotten from the NASC login response and the system time when the friends module logged into friends services.